 Trail mix is popular with hikers because it is extremely easy to make.
 All you do is mix equal portions of your favorite nuts, your favorite seeds, your favorite small chocolates and your favorite dried fruits and you’re ready to go.
 Most people believe that you are supposed to have raisins, peanuts, sunflower seeds and candy-coated chocolate in your trail mix, but why make it boring for yourself?
 Experiment with different combinations and see what you like best.
-Best of all, this requires very little preparation; all you need to do is buy each of these from the grocery store.
+Best of all, this hiking snack recipe requires very little preparation; all you need to do is buy each of these from the grocery store.

 For the Kids: Peanut Butter and Jelly Bites

 Kids just love peanut butter and jelly, so this recipe is perfect for picky eaters.
 Here’s what you need:

 - 1 tablespoon unsweetened applesauce

 All you do is put it all in a food processor, pulse it a few times, add about 2-3 tablespoons of water and pulse it a couple more times until everything sticks together.
 Next, spoon it out onto parchment paper like you would cookies, then put it in the refrigerator.
 When you decide you want some, take them out of the fridge, put them in a bag and your hiking snacks are ready.

 Are You Vegan?
 Dates Stuffed with Nut Butter

 These deliciously healthy trail snacks for hiking trips are sure to delight.
 All you need are some Medjool dates and your favorite peanut butter, almond butter or any other nut butter.
 Medjool dates are large, soft and easy to pit and fill.
 They’re also not terribly sweet, so they won’t overwhelm the flavor of whatever you put inside.
 Alternatively, you can just stuff nuts into the dates; many people like peanuts, pecans or walnuts.